As an Amazon Associate we earn from qualifying purchases.

 What Makes Good Sous Vide Baby Back Ribs

 Texture is what makes ribs so good.
-The perfect balance between fall-off-the-bone and a solid mouthfeel is the sweet spot we are trying to recreate by using a sous vide.
+The perfect balance between fall-off-the-bone and a solid mouthfeel is the sweet spot I am trying to recreate by using a sous vide.

 Growing up, I actually used to always think baby back ribs should fall apart like a braised short rib or carnitas, and boy was I wrong.
 There is something to be said for the succulent texture of baby back ribs or pork ribs that is really lost if you break them down too far.